tderrett/livelesson-git/README.md

 - collaborators will then `git clone <URL>` to get repo on their computer
 - Each person's branch changes are independent from one another
 - Feature branches won't show conflicts until one of them is merged first
+- In the settings you can setup branch protection rules to prevent direct changes